 The panel's consumer representative Joy McVey, of Emory Healthcare in Atlanta, echoed Heller's frustration with the data: "My heart hurts so heavy right now and it's because of exactly what you just said, that what we have to work with is just not there.
 The evidence is not there."

-Obeticholic acid had been awarded accelerated approval by the FDA in May 2016opens in a new tab or window as a second-line treatment for PBC patients not benefiting from ursodeoxycholic acid (UDCA).
+Obeticholic acid had been awarded accelerated approval by the FDA in May 2016 as a second-line treatment for PBC patients not benefiting from ursodeoxycholic acid (UDCA).
 That decision had been based on observed improvements in the surrogate endpoints of alkaline phosphatase and total bilirubin.

 The drug now risks getting pulled from the market, as the FDA has done recently with multiple cancer drugs that failed their confirmatory trials.
-The European Commission has already reportedly revoked marketing authorizationopens in a new tab or window of obeticholic acid for PBC.
+The European Commission has already reportedly revoked marketing authorization of obeticholic acid for PBC.

 The yes votes for obeticholic acid on Friday came from patient representative and PBC patient Danielle Alstat.
 "I do think the real-world evidence from [747-405] does show if given in the right dose in the right patient, there is a benefit there that shouldn't be ignored," she said.